‘We share with rats’: Neglect, empty promises for S African hostel-dwellers

 Gently turning pieces of chicken in a pot, he recalled with surprising fondness how orderly the strict, male-only dormitories were when they were run by the repressive apartheid government and how jobs were abundant, helping him pay rent and send money back home.

 “Even though we were oppressed by the system, we had jobs.
-The hostel had electricity, flushing toilets and showers that had warm water,” he said, lamenting how many of those basics are unavailable today.
+The hostel had electricity, flushing toilets and showers that had warm water,” he said, lamenting how many of those basics are unobtainable today.

-Hostels were first introduced in mining areas, and later townships like Soweto, as a place to house Black men from rural parts of the country who provided a cheap source of labour under apartheid.
+Hostels were first introduced on the mines, and later townships like Soweto, as a place to house Black men from rural parts of the country who provided a cheap source of labour under apartheid.

 But by 1994 – when white minority rule relinquished power and the country elected its first multiracial government – the nature of these spaces had begun to change.